Sanket-Baviskar/College_Complaint_Portal/README.md

 ## Notes
 - Uses SQLite (db.sqlite3 created on first migrate).
 - Attachments will be stored in `MEDIA_ROOT` if you add MEDIA settings; otherwise uploaded files work in development.
-- For production, configure ALLOWED_HOSTS, DEBUG, STATIC, and MEDIA properly.
+- For production, configure ALLOWED_HOSTS, DEBUG, STATIC, and MEDIA properlyssdfsd.